michaelshiloh/robotaPsyche/lectureNotes.md

 - Final question from Sarah and Yiyang about The Social Dilemma

 ### April 18
+#### Plan for today
+- Presentation by Yeji
+- Discussion lead by Brian and Chinonyerem

+### April 20
 #### todays-lecture

 #### Admin
 - **RECORD**

 #### Plan for today
-- Presentation by Yeji
+- Presentation by Phillip
-- Discussion lead by Brian and Chinonyerem
+- Fix ecosystem